The pandemic really has made your memory worse

 You’re worse at paying attention

 A classic observation in research on memory is that the more deeply you think about something, the more likely you are to be able to remember it.
 But, the pandemic has made it hard for many people to concentrate.
 Anxiety about illness or your job tends to make it hard to sustain your attention to material you’re trying to learn.
-Part of the motivation behind the Great Resignation is that many people feel disconnected from their jobs, and so they may not be engaging as much with their work.
+Part of the motivation behind The Great Resignation is that many people feel disconnected from their jobs, and so they may not be engaging as much with their work.

 In addition, the pandemic has led to a fair amount of self-medication with a rise in behaviors like binge drinking.
 Alcohol and marijuana can both impair the brain’s ability to form memories.